matscolt/rover-software/docs/src/getting_started/installation/installation.md

     git clone https://github.com/aaU-Space-Robotics/rover-software/
     cd rover-software
     ```
-3. **Build & Run the Docker Images**: Navigate to the `docker` directory and build the Docker images.
+3. **Build & Run the Docker Images**: Navigate to the `docker` directory and start the main rover service in development mode (this will build images and mount the source code).
     ```bash
     cd docker
-    ./run.sh
+    ./run.sh rover --dev
     ```

     > **💡 Production Deployment**: For production deployment with auto-restart capabilities, see the [Deployment Guide](../../deployment/overview.md) which provides a pre-built image that doesn't require manual building inside the container.